hayashidevs/SpyLock/README.md

 - **Encrypted P2P Messaging:** Messages are encrypted using RSA before transmission.
 - **Blockchain Integration:** Utilize blockchain for secure, decentralized message verification and storage.
 - **Database:** PostgreSQL for robust and scalable data management.
+- **Web UI:** A user-friendly web interface for registration, login, and messaging.

 ## 3. Development Phases